Contact Us

 After graduating, Kassie lost no time putting her education to work to provide for her family.
 She started making dresses for others.
 Kassie also began her cosmetology business.
 She started providing clients with at-home services.

-Kassie is grateful for all her benefits since completing the courses.
+Kassie is grateful for all the benefits she has received since completing the courses.
 "I love my independence," she said.
 "Working at my own pace has allowed me to work and care for my children and my mom.
 Since the pandemic started, my children have been homeschooled.
 I've been able to help them with their classes as well."
 Kassie went on to say, "It has been a hard year.
 Thank God I have been able to put food on the table.
-To all Mi Esperanza supporters, please keep helping; what you do is change lives.
-Women like me, that thought they didn't deserve an opportunity to make a difference, have made their dreams come true because of you."

 Ilia Guzmán